- When a stock splits, the share price goes down and the number of shares goes up.

 No, because in a 2-for-1 stock split, the share price gets cut in half.

-If one share of Amazon (NASDAQ:AMZN), for example, costs $2,000, then only investors with over two thousand dollars could become shareholders.
-So, the thoughtful chaps running Amazon might make a decision to split shares 3-for-1.
-So in this example, one share is worth $2000 before the split and afterward there are three shares worth $666.67 each — same difference.
+If one share of Facebook, for example, costs $2,000 — probably not any time soon though — then only investors with over two thousand dollars could become shareholders.
+So, the thoughtful chaps running Facebook might make a decision to split shares 3-for-1.
+So in this example, one share is worth $2000 before the split and afterward, there are three shares worth $666.67 each — same difference.
 However, now there are more shares on the market, making it even easier for people to buy and sell them.

 During a split, the value of the company never changes, but it makes the company look more affordable to small investors – and they start buying.
 This can boost demand and drive up the stock price for a short time following the split.